anskarl/LoMRF/README.md

 ## Instrunctions to build LoMRF from source

-In order to build LoMRF from source, you need to have Java SE Development Kit 8 (e.g., OpenJDK) and [sbt](http://www.scala-sbt.org/) (v0.13.x) installed in your system.
-Furthermore, LoMRF build depends on the [auxlib](https://github.com/anskarl/auxlib) (v0.1-SNAPSHOT), as well as to [Optimus](https://github.com/vagm/Optimus) and [Gurobi](http://www.gurobi.com/).
+In order to build LoMRF from source, you need to have Java SE Development Kit (e.g., OpenJDK) version 8 or higher and [sbt](http://www.scala-sbt.org/) (v0.13.x) installed in your system.
+Furthermore, LoMRF build depends on the [auxlib](https://github.com/anskarl/auxlib) (v0.1-SNAPSHOT), as well as to [Optimus](https://github.com/vagm/Optimus) and (optionally) [Gurobi](http://www.gurobi.com/).

 Step 1.
 To clone and publish locally the auxlib project, type the following commands:

 ```
 $ git clone https://github.com/anskarl/auxlib.git
 $ cd auxlib
-$ sbt publishLocal
+$ sbt ++2.11.7 publishLocal
 ```

 Step 2.
 To clone and publish locally the Optimus project, follow the instructions [here](https://github.com/vagm/Optimus).

-Step 3.
-Include Gurobi library dependencies to `./lib`, as it is illustrated in the tree below:
+Step 3 (optional).
+Please note that Gurobi is required for max-margin weight learning and optionally can also be used for MAP inference.
+In order to enable support for Gurobi, you have to build Optimus with Gurobi support ([see instructions](https://github.com/vagm/Optimus)) and then include Gurobi library dependencies to the `./lib` subdirectory inside the cloned to LoMRF directory (create if not already exists), as it is illustrated in the tree below:

 ```
-lib/
+LoMRF
+|--lib/
     |-- gurobi.jar
 ```

 Step 4.
 To start building the LoMRF distribution, type the following command: